L.H.O.O.Q.: Overview

 The subject of the Mona Lisa treated satirically had already been explored in 1887 by Eugène Bataille (aka Sapeck) when he created Mona Lisa smoking a pipe, published in Le Rire.
 It is not clear whether Duchamp was familiar with Bataille's interpretation.

-The name of the piece, L.H.O.O.Q., is a gramogram; the letters pronounced in French sound like "Elle a chaud au cul", "She is hot in the arse", or "She has a hot ass"; "avoir chaud au cul" is a vulgar expression implying that a woman has sexual restlessness.
+The name of the piece, L.H.O.O.Q., is a gramogram; the letters pronounced in French sound like "Elle a chaud au cul, "She is hot in the arse", or "She has a hot ass"; "avoir chaud au cul is a vulgar expression implying that a person has sexual restlessness.
+(Compare the English expression “to have hot pants.”)
 In a late interview (Schwarz 203), Duchamp gives a loose translation of L.H.O.O.Q. as "there is fire down below".

 Francis Picabia, in attempting to publish L.H.O.O.Q. in his magazine 391, could not wait for the work to be sent from New York City, so, with Duchamp's permission, he drew the moustache on Mona Lisa himself (forgetting the goatee).
 Picabia wrote underneath "Tableau Dada par Marcel Duchamp".
 Duchamp noticed the missing goatee.
 Two decades later, Duchamp corrected the omission on Picabia's replica, found by Jean Arp at a bookstore.
 Duchamp drew the goatee in black ink with a fountain pen, and wrote "Moustache par Picabia / barbiche par Marcel Duchamp / avril 1942".

 As with many of his readymades, Duchamp made multiple versions of L.H.O.O.Q. of differing sizes and in different media, one of which, an unmodified black-and-white reproduction of the Mona Lisa mounted on card, is called L.H.O.O.Q.
 Shaved.
 The masculinized female introduces the theme of gender reversal, which appealed to Duchamp, who adopted his own female pseudonym, Rrose Sélavy, pronounced "Eros, c'est la vie" ("Eros, that's life").

 Primary responses to L.H.O.O.Q. interpreted it as an attack on the iconic Mona Lisa and traditional art, a stroke of épater le bourgeois promoting Dadaist ideals.
 According to one commentator:

 The creation of L.H.O.O.Q. profoundly transformed the perception of La Joconde (what the French call the painting, in contrast with the Americans and Germans, who call it the Mona Lisa).
 In 1919 the cult of Jocondisme was practically a secular religion of the French bourgeoisie and an important part of their self image as patrons of the arts.
 They regarded the painting with reverence, and Duchamp's salacious comment and defacement was a major stroke of epater le bourgeois ("freaking out" or substantially offending the bourgeois).

 According to Rhonda Roland Shearer, the apparent reproduction is in fact a copy partly modeled on Duchamp's own face.